Carey Ng

 Carey Ng Sue Mun also known as Carey Ng (莊淑慧 (庄淑慧, Chng Siok-hūi, Zong1 Suk6 Wai6, Zhuāng Shú Huì); Pha̍k-fa-sṳ: Tsông Su̍k-fui), is a Malaysian Chinese director, model and beauty pageant titleholder who was crowned Miss Malaysia 2013.
 She represented Malaysia at the Miss Universe 2013 and ended up did not make it to the semifinalists round, this is the 43rd consecutive year Malaysia did not placed in Miss Universe pageant.

 Miss Universe

 Miss Universe Malaysia 2013

 Ng competed in her country's national beauty pageant Miss Universe Malaysia 2013, held 10 December 2012 at the Setia City Convention Centre, where she became the eventual winner of the Miss Universe Malaysia title, gaining the right to represent her nation as the official representative of Malaysia to the 2013 Miss Universe pageant.
-Ng also won four of the eight subsidiary titles of the pageant, including the ELV Boditude Award, A Cut Above's Miss Crowning Glory Award, Advertlets’ Miss Social Media Savvy Award, and the K-Swim Best Body Award.

 Miss Universe 2013

-Ng participated in Miss Universe 2013 representing Malaysia but did not placed.
+Ng participated in Miss Universe 2013 representing Malaysia but did not place.